Assault of Darkness

-Assault of Darkness, also known as Legend of the Bog, is a 2009 Irish horror film by the production company Bog Bodies surrounding local lore in the swamplands outside of Dublin Ireland.
+Assault of Darkness, also known as Legend of the Bog, is a 2009 Irish horror film by the production company Bog Bodies surrounding local lore in the swamplands outside of Dublin, Ireland.
 The film's plot follows six strangers who come across an ancient evil in the murky bog and are pitted in a fight for survival.
-Each of the travelers has a tale of heroism that seemingly links them to the situation, and only a local Archaeologist has the theories that may be able to save their lives.
+Each of the travelers has a tale of heroism that seemingly links them to the situation, and only a local archaeologist has the theories that may be able to save their lives.

+The cinematography was by Stephen Murphy.

 Plot

 A man is setting up a deadly trap, luring a creature from the darkness by puncturing a drum of water.
 He kills the creature and is briefly attacked by another who comes out of the bog.
 These appear to be normal people, capable of survival under the bog's depths.
 The man shrugs off the attacks and continues on into the night.

 Meanwhile, an archaeology Professor (David Wallace) is teaching a class of students about ancient sacrifices that had taken place in Ireland centuries ago.
 One student with a great deal of questions confronts the mummified remains of a sacrifice, and abruptly leaves the room.
 Upon investigation he finds that she is a hired assistant (Saiorse Reilly) and she leaves with him on an archaeological evaluation of some of the local hillsides.
 During this time a pair of travelers (Hannah Ross and her cousin Mallory) break down in an automobile they had stolen and head off on foot.
 Along the way, Mallory sprains her ankle, and she and Hannah take refuge in a remote cabin at the central area of the bog.
 A woman named Val Leary and her cab driver (Deano Doyle) get stuck in the bog and inadvertently find their way to the cabin, shortly afterward David and Saiorse arrive, having run into a cow on a nearby road.
 As the six strangers learn to live together, they are greeted by the outraged owner of the house known simply as "Hunter" or "The Hunter" who invites them in for the night, promising to show them the road out the following morning.
 As they dine over supper, they regale stories of personal heroisms between one another; Deano states he had once rushed a woman giving birth to children to a hospital, Mallory and Hannah had saved the life of a child's father who had fallen into the bog off chance.
 While Val admits she had dug up one of the "Bog Men" sacrifices, though she lies and says she did it some time prior and had called the police (which she had not done when she uncovered it earlier the same day).
 David sparks suspicion and Val and Deano leave.
 Hunter shortly after decides to go hunting, and provides bedding for the rest to lay on.